 |49-50||3yrs / 60,000 miles||2yrs / 18,000 miles||From £140 / £279|

 The e-tron Sportback is an expensive car to buy – not least because you can’t option one in the cheapest Technik and Sport trims available on the standard SUV.
 But that doesn’t mean it’ll cost a fortune to run.

 In fact, if you can afford the high list prices, you could save a fortune on day-to-day running costs.
 The bills will rack up if you regularly utilise public rapid charge points, but topping up at home on an off-peak electricity tariff will cost only a few pounds.

-Company car drivers will be pleased to learn that all electric vehicles command no Benefit in Kind tax through the 2020/21 tax year, and while that rises slightly in 2021/22, it still significantly undercuts the most fuel-efficient hybrids.
+Company-car drivers will be pleased to learn that all electric vehicles fall into the 1% Benefit-in-Kind tax band during the 2021/22 tax year, significantly undercutting even the most fuel-efficient hybrids.
 Just beware – insuring your e-tron comes with a sting in the tail.

 Audi e-tron Sportback insurance group

-Still, like many electric cars, the e-tron’s battery is covered separately for eight years or 100,000 miles, whichever comes first.
+Still, like many electric cars, the e-tron Sportback's battery is covered separately for eight years or 100,000 miles, whichever comes first.
 That should give owners peace of mind – especially if they plan to utilise the car’s rapid 150kW charging speeds on a regular basis.

 In This Review